JuliaMath/QuadGK.jl/README.md

 For more information, see the [documentation](https://JuliaMath.github.io/QuadGK.jl/stable).

+## In-place operations for array-valued integrands

+For integrands whose values are *small* arrays whose length is known at compile-time, it is usually most efficient to modify your integrand to return an `SVector` from the [StaticArrays.jl package](https://github.com/JuliaArrays/StaticArrays.jl).

+However, for integrands that return large or variabley-length arrays, we also provide a function `quadgk!(f!, result, a,b...)` in order to exploit in-place operations where possible.
+The `result` argument is used to store the estimated integral `I` in-place, and the integrand function is now of the form `f!(r, x)` and should write `f(x)` in-place into the result array `r`.

 ## Gaussian quadrature and arbitrary weight functions

 If you are computing many similar integrals of smooth functions, you may not need an adaptive